-- 3.1 Create a public space network that incorporates existing and new parks and public spaces that are a variety of sizes (see Figure 29). - A. Retain land to expand upon parks and public spaces. - The amount of land used for parks and open space should be based upon future density and population. - ii.
+- 3.1 Create a public space network that incorporates existing and new parks and public spaces that are a variety of sizes (see Figure 29). - A. Retain land to expand upon parks and public spaces. - i.
+The amount of land used for parks and open space should be based upon future density and population. - ii.
 Identify public and private partnerships to create parks or public spaces. - B. Encourage new parks and public spaces that are dispersed throughout the plan area. - i.
 Locate a larger park central to the plan area (see 'B' in Figure 29) and close to the extension of Decatur Street to ensure future residents, visitors, and adjacent neighborhood residents have access to a larger park. - ii.
-Prioritize additional parks and public spaces to be located near Sun Valley. - iii.
-Locate parks and public spaces so residents are within a five-minute walk of a park (either a neighborhood or special-use park, which is a pocket park with a themed or specialized space such as a playground for children), and within a three- minute walking distance to a quality outdoor public space. - C. Coordinate efforts between other plans, projects, and development to create a public space network that seamlessly connects and integrates existing parks and public spaces, especially along the South Platte River (see 'A' in Figure 29). - D. Identify underutilized right-of-way space to provide additional public space (e.g. parklets). - E. Maintain parks and public spaces to a higher standard by developing a comprehensive maintenance plan. - F. Identify public and private partnerships to maintain and operate parks and public spaces.
+Prioritize additional parks and public spaces to be located in the southern portion of the plan area so they are more centrally located within the Sun Valley neighborhood. - iii.
+Locate parks and public spaces so residents are within a five-minute walk of a park (either a neighborhood or special-use park, which is a pocket park with a themed or specialized space such as a playground for children), and within a three-minute walking distance to a quality outdoor public space. - C. Coordinate efforts between other plans, projects, and development to create a public space network that seamlessly connects and integrates existing parks and public spaces, especially along the South Platte River (see 'A' in Figure 29). - D. Identify underutilized right-of-way space to provide additional public space (e.g. parklets). - E. Maintain parks and public spaces to a higher standard by developing a comprehensive maintenance plan. - F. Identify public and private partnerships to maintain and operate parks and public spaces.

-- 3.2 Encourage privately owned and operated open spaces and facilities to be publicly accessible for every day needs, when football games or concerts are not occurring at the stadium. - A. Year-round public access to parks should be provided through cooperation of the Metropolitan Football Stadium District, the Department of Parks and Recreation (DPR), and other city departments by exploring options to maintain public accessibility. - B. Minimize closures and restrictions of privately owned and operated open spaces and facilities that limit equitable public access.
+- 3.2 Encourage privately owned and operated open spaces and facilities to be publicly accessible for every day needs, when football games or concerts are not occurring at the stadium. - A. Year-round public access to parks should be provided through cooperation of the MFSD, the Department of Parks and Recreation (DPR), and other city departments by exploring options to maintain public accessibility. - B. Minimize closures and restrictions of privately owned and operated open spaces and facilities that limit equitable public access.